da-roth/StableAndBiasFreeMonteCarloGreeks/README.md

 Before jumping into the introductury examples, let me refer to the monograph ["Quantitative Finance: Back to Basic Principles"](https://books.google.de/books?hl=en&lr=&id=rLsxBgAAQBAJ&oi=fnd&pg=PP1&ots=1wmraZ3t1W&sig=K-irQaky7v9VS-5QWLFuj5EjROQ&redir_esc=y#v=onepage&q&f=false) by Adil Reghai.
 In chapter 3, the author describes (coming from a PnL point of view) the validity of the Black & Scholes model for different instruments.
 While the chapter concludes that for some instruments (e.g. European Call options) the Black & Scholes is appropriate, I'll nevertheless study Monte Carlo estimator for these payoffs, since components of these are often also used within more complex instruments (for which a Monte Carlo estimator might be required).

-## 0. Introductary Example: Digital call option present value and Delta
+## 0. Introductary Example: Digital call options: biased and instable Greeks using standard Monte Carlo

 Consider the Black-Scholes model and a digital asset or nothing (up-and-in) option (closed solution available).
 Furthermore, consider a naive Monte Carlo simulation to compute the present value of this option.